Trafficking in illicit goods and counterfeiting

 Organized crime networks exploit new technology, differences among national regulatory regimes and links between the global economic, finance and transportation systems for their own gain.
 They use the profits to fund other criminal activities such as drug trafficking, people smuggling and robbery.

 - Operations: we support regional and global operations to break up the networks behind trafficking in illicit goods and to remove dangerous and sub-standard goods from circulation.

 - Capacity Building and Training: we deliver clear, consistent and specialized training programmes under the umbrella of the International IP Crime Investigators College (IIPCIC).
 These enable investigators to effectively combat current and emerging threats posed by all types of trafficking in illicit goods.

 - Raising awareness: Our global awareness campaign uses online and offline communications channels to raise global awareness and understanding about the links between trafficking in illicit goods and the funding of transnational organized criminal networks.

 - Legal assistance: we provide technical legal assistance (legislative drafting and training) to countries at the request of their respective governments.

-A dedicated database facilitates the sharing of intelligence on trafficking in illicit goods via our secure police communications system.
-This, and other specialized INTERPOL databases help us to analyse trends and better target our on-the-ground interventions in partnership with police, customs, regulatory bodies and the private sector.
+We facilitate the sharing of intelligence on trafficking in illicit goods via INTERPOL’s secure police communications system.
+Data is analysed in order to produce relevant crime reports and to better target our on-the-ground interventions in partnership with police, customs, regulatory bodies and the private sector.